 - In a small bowl, add baking soda to apple cider vinegar.
 It will fizz up!
 Mix thoroughly and add to your batter; mix just until combined.

-- Using a knife, straight icing spatula, or offset icing spatula frost completely cooled cupcakes.
+- Using a knife, straight icing spatula, or offset icing spatula and your prepared buttercream recipe, frost completely cooled cupcakes.

 For Pink Ribbons